Olympus PEN-F vs Sony RX10 III

 It is notable that the RX10 III has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The PEN-F does not feature such a mic input.

-Both the PEN-F and the RX10 III are recent models that are part of the current product line-up.
-The RX10 III replaced the earlier Sony RX10 II, while the PEN-F does not have a direct predecessor.
+The RX10 III is a recent model that features in the current product line-up of Sony.
+In contrast, the PEN-F has been discontinued (but can be found pre-owned on eBay).
+There has not been a direct replacement model for the PEN-F from Olympus.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Olympus PEN-F or the Sony RX10 III – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.